"Rivers of Light and Shadow: An Introduction to Notan

 Troubleshooting with Notan

-If a painting looks flat or confusing, value relationships are usually the first thing to assess.
+If a painting looks flat or confusing, start by assessing the value relationships (the interaction of light and dark).

-Are the lights and darks organised to lead the eye?
+Do the lights and darks lead the eye around the image, or confuse the eye?

 Exercises